synrc/storybook/README.md

 ## Intro

-An example consists of three elements `comboLookup` and `textarea`.
+An example consists of two elements `comboLookup` and `textarea`.
 It creates WebSocket connection to n2o server.
 Application is accessible at http://localhost:6006/.

 ## How to interact with n2o server

+This example comes with a simple H2O server, but you can also use your own server, you only need to follow the following steps

 In `preview-body.html` you should initialize the WebSocket connection and after that send direct messages to your n2o server in the `setTimeout`